ServiceWeaver/weaver/website/blog/deployers.md

 Next, we implement a `spawn` method that spawns a weavelet to host a component.

 1. To spawn the weavelet and get an `Envelope` to communicate with it, we call the [`envelope.NewEnvelope`][NewEnvelope] function.
-This function takes in an [`WeaveletArgs`][WeaveletArgs] that's passed to the weavelet and an [`AppConfig`][AppConfig] that describes the application. `NewEnvelope` runs the provided Service Weaver binary&mdash;`flag.Arg(0)` in this case&mdash;in a subprocess.
-It then returns an `Envelope` which communicates with the weavelet via a pair of Unix pipes.
+This function takes in a [`WeaveletArgs`][WeaveletArgs] that's passed to the weavelet and an [`AppConfig`][AppConfig] that describes the application. `NewEnvelope` runs the provided Service Weaver binary&mdash;`flag.Arg(0)` in this case&mdash;in a subprocess.
+It then returns an `Envelope` which communicates with the weavelet via remote procedure calls.
 2. We call the `UpdateComponents` method to tell the weavelet which component to run.
 A deployer should call `UpdateComponents` whenever there is a change to the set of components a weavelet should be running.